internetarchive/dweb-mirror/README-raspberrypi.md

 #### Internet In A Box
 * Follow steps in [http://d.iiab.io/install.txt] with attention to [http://wiki.laptop.org/go/IIAB/FAQ]
+    * Note its strongly recommended to connect your RPi to the Ethernet, rather than WiFi due to both to speed, and some bugs in the installer
 * On a terminal window `curl d.iiab.io/install.txt | sudo bash`
     * Selected 1 for choice of min/medium/max install, others should work as well
     * Did not edit the .yml file